In general, standard soccer rules apply to all Footy Sevens games, with the following exceptions or notes. The FIFA rules can be found here

 Teams are comprised of 7 players (including goalie).

-Team captains are responsible for making sure that all players on their team wear matching colours.
+Team captains are responsible for making sure that all players on their team are wearing their matching uniform with number and each player wearing their assigned number.
 Team colours are chosen at the beginning of the season and are always visible in the league table and fixture list.
-In the event of a colour clash, the Home team (the team listed first on the fixture schedule) will get preference and the Away team must bring an alternative colour.
-The game official may request that players not wearing the correct colours must leave the field of play and change if they deem it to be interfering with the game.
-For future reference, black and white are not the same colour and grey is neither black nor white.
+In the event of a colour clash, the league will provide pinnies for the away team.
+The game official will inform any player not dressed appropriately to leave the field of play and change if they deem it to be interfering with the game.

 Co-Ed Requirements

 For all Co-Ed games there must be a minimum of 2 male and 2 female players on the field of play at all times.
-This requirement INCLUDES the goalkeeper (for example a team may play with one female player outfield and one in goal).
-A team may play with a just 1 male or 1 female player but must play short.
+This requirement does not include the goalkeeper, the goalkeeper is neutral to this requirement.
+A team may play with just 1 male or 1 female player but must play short (play 6 players instead of 7).
+If a team is unable to field at least 1 male and 1 female player, the team will forfeit the match..

 Kick Off Times / Default